RESISTOR TYPES

 There are many different types of adjustable resistors.
 The simplest are wirewound

+attached.
 The most common are adjusted with a rotary shaft as shown in Figure 3.
-The element

-rheostat and acts as an adjustable resistance.
-Most rheostats are intended for use in
+called a rheostat and acts as an adjustable resistance.
+Most rheostats are intended

-high-power circuits with power ratings from several watts to several tens of watts.
+for use in high-power circuits with power ratings from several watts to several tens

 If the adjustable resistor has three terminals, it is called a potentiometer or pot for

 short.
 Most pots are intended to act as voltage dividers and can be made into a

 rheostat by leaving terminal 1 or 3 unconnected.
 Miniature versions called trimmers